aleksibovellan/wazuh-alerts-to-signal/README.md

 ## Overview

-This system parses and classifies Wazuh alert JSONs into 3 alert categories, and then sends them into their relevant Signal chat groups automatically:
+These cron-repeated automatic scripts parse and classify Wazuh alert JSONs into 3 alert categories, and then automatically send them into their relevant Signal chat groups named:

 1. General Alerts
 2. Portscans
 3. Login Attempts

-- Automatically refreshes Wazuh API tokens to avoid time-outs
+- Automatically refreshes Wazuh API tokens to avoid token time-outs
 - Queries Wazuh alert JSONs via Elasticsearch (on Wazuh Docker stack)
-- Runs from cron every minute or can be triggered manually
+- Runs from cron every minute and/or can be triggered manually
 - Included: optional NordVPN integration with autoconnect, killswitch and LAN allow settings

 ### Alert Routing Logic